 It's important to remember that herbal formulas are meant to treat patterns, not "diseases" as understood in Western Medicine.
 According to Chinese Medicine patterns, which are disruptions to the body as a system, are the underlying root cause for diseases and conditions.

-As such Shen Qi Wan is mostly used to treat the pattern "Kidney Yang Deficiency" which we describe below.
+As such Shen Qi Wan is used by TCM practitioners to treat two different patterns which we describe below.

 Late menstruation Diabetes mellitus Hyperaldosteronism Hypothyroidism Addison's disease Chronic glomerular Pyelonephritis Renal tuberculosis Nephritis Renal stones Cystitis Chronic urethritis Benign prostatic hypertrophy Paralysis of the detrusor muscle Urinary retention Vitreous opacity Chronic rhinitis Chronic tonsillitis Neurogenic tinnitus Periodontal disease Premature ejaculation Emphysema Chronic bronchitis Bronchial asthma Cataract Glaucoma

 Again it wouldn't be correct to say "Shen Qi Wan treats late menstruation" for instance.
-Rather, Shen Qi Wan is used to treat Kidney Yang Deficiency, which is sometimes the root cause behind late menstruation.
+Rather, Shen Qi Wan is used to treat patterns that are sometimes the root cause behind late menstruation.

-Now let's look at Kidney Yang Deficiency, a pattern that TCM practitioners commonly treat with Shen Qi Wan.
+Now let's look at the two patterns commonly treated with Shen Qi Wan.

 The Kidneys is a so-called "Zang" Organ.
 Learn more about the Kidneys in Chinese Medicine